OsgiliathEnterprise/jhipster-side-by-side-sample/3 - Backend customization.md

 You can extend the generated code by creating a new class that extends the generated class.
 For example, if you have a generated service `com.example.project.gen.MyService`, you can create a new class `com.example.project.custom.MyCustomService` that extends it. inorder to avoid injection issues, you can use the `@Primary` annotation to indicate that this is the primary bean to be used when injecting the service.
 See EmployeeServiceExtension in the `com/mycompany/sidebysidesample/service` package for an example of how to extend the generated service.

+## Takeaways

+- You can customize the backend by extending or composing the generated code.
+- Create a new package to hold your custom code, and update the main application class to scan this package.
+- Use the `@ComponentScan` annotation to include your custom package in the Spring context.
+- Create separated tests for your custom code to ensure that it works correctly and do not interfere with the generated code.
+- Use the `.yo-resolve` file to ignore the main application class from regeneration.